ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 ## Key Management

-A single key MUST NOT be used in both sender and recipient roles.
-Avoiding the use of the same key for both sender and recipient roles ensures clear cryptographic boundaries and minimizes unintended interactions.
+Reusing a single KEM key across multiple algorithm combinations MUST be avoided to maintain cryptographic security.
+Each key and its associated algorithm suite, comprising the KEM, KDF, and AEAD, should be managed independently.
+This separation prevents unintended interactions or vulnerabilities between suites, ensuring the integrity and security guarantees of each algorithm suite are preserved.
+Additionally, the same key MUST NOT be used for both key wrapping and content encryption, as it may introduce security risks.

-A single recipient or sender key MUST NOT be used with both JOSE-HPKE and other algorithms as this might enable cross-protocol attacks.
+It creates algorithm confusion, increases the potential for key leakage, cross-suite attacks, and improper handling of the key.

-A single key MAY be used with both Integrated Encryption and Key Encryption.
+A single key MUST NOT be used with both JOSE-HPKE and other algorithms as this might enable cross-protocol attacks.

 ## Plaintext Compression